azsk/AzTS-docs/Scripts/RemediationScripts/ControlsEligibleForRemediationThroughUI.md

 [Remediate-SetEventHubNamespaceMinTLSVersion](Remediate-SetEventHubNamespaceMinTLSVersion.ps1)

 ### Minimum permissions required to run the script
-Contributor or higher privileged role on the Storage Account(s)
+Contributor or higher privileged role on the Event Hub Namespace(s)

 ___